Back to Blog

 Principle 3: Concentrate Milestones on the Critical Path

 Not every task path requires equal milestone coverage.
 Focus milestones on the critical path -- the longest chain of dependent tasks that determines the project end date.
 Delays on the critical path immediately delay the entire project, so milestones here function as an early warning system.
+For more on managing task sequences, read our task dependency management guide.

 Principle 4: Define Quantitative Completion Criteria